robenkleene/design-references/after-effects/tutorials/after-effects-displaced-wave.md

 15. Under `Displacement Map > Black Solid 1 > Effect Controls`, clean up the ramp start and end, by setting `Start of Ramp: 0.0, 540.0` and `End of Ramp: 1920.0, 540.0`
 16. Add a `Colorama` effect to `Displacement Map > Black Solid 1`
 17. Set `Colorama > Output Cycle > Use Preset Palette: Solarize Grey`.
 This has black on both sides, which we need to do to make sure we have a seamless loop.
+18. Set `Colorama > Output Cycle > Cycle Repetitions: 5`
+19. Go back to the `Main Wave Circle` composition, the line should now look jagged (like a sawtooth wave)